ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/contributing.md

 Please refer to the [code contributions chapter](Code_Style.md).

 Bug fixes must be verified by a member of the mbed team before they're pulled into the main branch.
-You must therefore use GitHub to fork the module, then submit a pull request with your changes.
+You must therefore use GitHub to fork the repo, then submit a pull request with your changes.

 The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
 This allows GitHub to automatically close the issue when the commit is merged into the default branch.